My history of treatment is on the about page of this blog.

 Hang out with supportive people.

-Find a way of helping others.
+Human beings are fundamentally cooperative social animals, find a way of helping others.

 Be prepared to ask for help.
 Most people are very willing to help, but too afraid to offer.